actoron/jadex/docs/mkdocs-ng/docs/tutorials/quickstart-bdi/07 Summary.md

 ### Alternative 2

-A simple alternative is to plan that does just one random move.
+A simple alternative is a plan that does just one random move.
 To allow this plan being executed repeatedly, you can set `ExcludeMode.Never` on the goal.

 ```java